-Purpose: The purpose of this activity is for each team to complete the Exercise Plan for its partner team using its partner team's Needs Assessment.

-- 1. Review completed sections of Exercise Plan: 5 minutes. - 2.
+CONTENT INSTRUCTOR GUIDANCE CONTENT Activity In The Activity: Write An Exercise Plan (continued) Write An Exercise Plan (continued) 45 minutes: 1.
+Review Exercise Plan 2.
+Complete Events and Evaluation Form for Facilitator(s) and Evaluator(s) Purpose: The purpose of this activity is for each team to complete the Exercise Plan for its partner team using its partner team's Needs Assessment.
+Time: 45 minutes FEMA CERT Exercise Swaps 38 Review completed sections of Exercise Plan: 5 minutes.
+Display Slide 38 2.
 Develop Events and Expected Actions: 25 minutes.

-- 1. Work as a group on this activity. - 2.
-Appoint someone to record the group's answers on a single document that will be shared with your partner team. - 3.
-FIRST review the part of the plan you have already completed: Exercise Objectives, Scope, and Scenario.
+3. Debrief: 10 minutes.
+Instructions: 1.
+Remind each team to: a.
+Work as a group on this activity.
+Participants should move chairs or tables as necessary to do this.
+Appoint someone to record the group's answers on a single document that will be shared with its partner team.
+2. Ask each team to FIRST review the part of the plan it has already completed: Exercise Objectives, Scope, and Scenario.
 Make any adjustments that might seem appropriate.
-This should take about 5 minutes. - 4.
-Then create a list of events and expected actions and add them to the Events and Evaluation Form for Facilitator(s) and Evaluator(s). - a.
-Complete the Message/Event column and the Expected Action column, but not the Actual Observed column. - b.
-Message/Event - i.
-Add each of the exercise objectives to the Events and Evaluation Form for Facilitator(s) and Evaluator(s) in the Message/Event column. - ii.
+This should take about 5 minutes.
+3. Then ask each team to create a list of events and expected actions and add them to the Events and Evaluation Form for Facilitator(s) and Evaluator(s) .
+4. Provide these instructions: Participants should complete the Message/Event column and the Expected Action column, but not the Actual Observed column. b.
+Message/Event Add each of the exercise objectives to the Events and Evaluation Form for Facilitator(s) and Evaluator(s) in the Message/Event column.

+INSTRUCTOR GUIDANCE Content ii.
 For each objective, write a few events beneath it that will test the objective.
 Be creative in developing these events, but also be realistic.
 Remember that the event/message is another opportunity to test the team's application of its plans, procedures, and capabilities.
 See example on page Exercise Plan p.
 7. There should be no more than 6 events under each exercise objective.
-If an event does not relate to an objective, it should be removed. - iii.
-Every message/event must include the objective(s) it relates to.
+If an event does not relate to an objective, it should be removed. iii.
+Every message/event must include the objective(s) it relates to. iv.

-- iv.
 Specify if the event is to happen at a specific location.
-For example, if the event is to happen at the Command Post, then the Lead Facilitator will know that he or she is responsible for giving that message. - v.
-Facilitators and Evaluators must be stationed at each location (i.e., Incident Command Post, Search and Rescue area, medical treatment area). - c.
-Expected Action - For each message/event, determine how the players would successfully respond to this event by entering the expected action in the Expected Action column. - ii.
+For example, if the event is to happen at the Command Post, then the Lead Facilitator will know that he or she is responsible for giving that message. v.
+Facilitators and Evaluators must be stationed at each location (i.e., Incident Command Post, Search and Rescue area, medical treatment area). c.
+Expected Action For each message/event, determine how the players would successfully respond to this event by entering the expected action in the Expected Action column.
 Each event should trigger player actions that relate to exercise objectives.
 Expected actions are determined by the policies, procedures, and training of the team.
+Debrief: Debrief the activity by asking participants about the development process.
+Emphasize to the teams that they do not want to reveal exercise details to the Player Team for whom they are designing and will conduct the exercise: